basti-app/basti/packages/basti/README.md

 ## Why Basti?

-With [Basti](https://github.com/basti-app/basti), you can securely connect to your RDS/Aurora/Elasticache/EC2 instances in private VPC subnets from a local machine or CI/CD pipeline almost for free!
+With [Basti](https://github.com/basti-app/basti), you can securely connect to RDS, Aurora, Elasticache, or any other AWS resources in private VPC subnets from a local machine or a CI/CD pipeline almost for free!

 ## How it works